Specialties

 - Be able to recognise differences and similarities in the management of asthma and COPD (CR3)

-- List precipitating factors for an asthma attack (CR3)
+- Learn the precipitating factors for an asthma attack (CR3)

-- Describe the emergency management of asthma in a person presenting to the accident and emergency department and indications for admission (CR3)
+- Describe the emergency management of asthma in a person presenting to Emergency Department and indications for admission (CR3)

 - Discuss the role of intensive care in managing an acute asthma attack (CR3)